-Retrieves information about the user preferred UI languages.
+Retrieves information about the display language setting.
 For more information, see User Interface Language Management.

 BOOL GetUserPreferredUILanguages( DWORD dwFlags, PULONG pulNumLanguages, PZZWSTR pwszLanguagesBuffer, PULONG pcchLanguagesBuffer );

 Flags identifying language format and filtering.
-The following flags specify the language format to use for the user preferred UI languages list.
+The following flags specify the language format to use for the display language list.
 The flags are mutually exclusive, and the default is MUI_LANGUAGE_NAME.

 Pointer to the number of languages retrieved in pwszLanguagesBuffer.

 Optional.
-Pointer to a buffer in which this function retrieves an ordered, null-delimited user preferred UI languages list, in the format specified by dwflags.
+Pointer to a buffer in which this function retrieves an ordered, null-delimited display language list, in the format specified by dwflags.
 This list ends with two null characters.

 Alternatively if this parameter is set to NULL and pcchLanguagesBuffer is set to 0, the function retrieves the required size of the language buffer in pcchLanguagesBuffer.
 The required size includes the two null characters.

 Pointer to the size, in characters, for the language buffer indicated by pwszLanguagesBuffer.
 On successful return from the function, the parameter contains the size of the retrieved language buffer.